skuldgerry/purelymail-mcp-server-docker/README.md

 ### Other MCP Clients

-The server uses stdio transport and follows the MCP specification, making it compatible with any MCP-compliant client.
+The server supports stdio transport for MCP-compliant clients and HTTP transport for REST API integrations.
+By default, it uses stdio transport.
+Docker deployments automatically use HTTP transport.

 ## Available Tools